Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Discussion and Conclusion

 \subsection{Influence Functional and Entanglement Entropy}

-In Section \ref{sec:entropy}, we show that in the condition that there is no interaction, the influence functional is a constant and therefore the entanglement entropy is zero.
-We can relax this condition to detect whether there is entanglement.
-If the influence functional can be decomposed in the following production form,
+In Section \ref{sec:entropy}, we show that when there is no interaction, the influence functional is a constant and therefore the entanglement entropy is zero.
+We can relax this condition to include interaction but want to detect whether there is entanglement.
+Suppose the influence functional can be decomposed in the following production form,

-the entanglement entropy is still zero even there is interaction between $S$ and $A$\footnote{Note that the influence functional must satisfy the rule $F(x(t), x'(t)) = F^*(x'(t), x(t))$.
-Eq.(\ref{IFcondition}) does satisfy such rule.}.
+Such a form of influence functional satisfies the rule~\cite{Feynman05} $F(x(t), x'(t)) = F^*(x'(t), x(t))$.
+Eq.(\ref{IFcondition}) implies that the entanglement entropy is still zero even there is interaction between $S$ and $A$.
 The reason for this is that the reduced density matrix element can be still written as the form of Eq.(\ref{pureRho}) but with